-The Auditing and Auditors Act § 4-2, first paragraph, cf. § 4-1, second paragraph, item 4, stipulates that no one may be appointed as auditor of a company if any other auditor or senior employee of the accounting firm for which he or she works, or any member or deputy member of the accounting firm's corporate bodies, is a member or deputy member of any corporate body of the company in question.
+The Auditing and Auditors Act (Revisorloven, also hereinafter "Revl.") § 4-2, first paragraph, cf. § 4-1, second paragraph, item 4, stipulates that no one may be appointed as auditor of a company if any other auditor or senior employee of the accounting firm for which he or she works, or any member or deputy member of the accounting firm's corporate bodies, is a member or deputy member of any corporate body of the company in question.